 Bay of Islands Airport owner and operator Far North Holdings says it hopes to start work at the end of April on expansion of the terminal building there.
-Work to modernise the facility is expected to be complete by December, in time for the start of the peak tourism traffic.
+Work to modernise the facility is expected to be complete by May 2019.

 Passenger numbers have grown by a third since Air New Zealand started flying larger aircraft on the Auckland-Kerikeri route, with a record 98,844 people flying into or out of the airport last financial year (1 July 2016 to 30 June 2017).

-The expanded airport will have automated check-in, roomier departure and arrival areas, and a separate luggage collection area.
+The expanded airport will have roomier departure and arrival areas, and a separate luggage collection area.

 During construction the check-in and departures area will be moved into space currently used by the Bay of Islands Aero Club.
 Work on converting this area will start shortly and will be complete by the end of March.